-- Excessively revealing spandex or skin-tight outfits of any type or material is not permitted unless an accompanying top covers the hips, buttocks, and cleavage in an appropriate manner. - Excessively baggy clothing that poses a safety hazard is not permitted. - Excessively torn or ripped clothing that exposes undergarments and/or is revealing is not permitted. - Undergarments should not be exposed. - Pajamas/night clothes are not permitted. - Excessive make-up or face paint deemed by the administration to be a distraction to the learning environment or unsafely compromising the identity of a student is not permitted.
+- Excessively revealing spandex or skin-tight outfits of any type or material is not permitted unless an accompanying top covers the hips, buttocks, and cleavage in an appropriate manner. - Excessively baggy clothing that poses a safety hazard is not permitted. - Excessively torn or ripped clothing that exposes undergarments and/or is revealing is not permitted. - Costume-type attire including, but not limited to, tails, paws, character facemasks, capes, swords, etc. is prohibited. - Undergarments should not be exposed. - Pajamas/night clothes are not permitted. - Excessive make-up or face paint deemed by the administration to be a distraction to the learning environment or unsafely compromising the identity of a student is not permitted.